Tokyo Tower: Former

 As a result of their move to the Skytree, only one digital television station remained on Tokyo Tower: that of the Open University of Japan, whose JOUD-DTV and JOUD-FM continued on the tower until shutting down in 2018.
 FM radio stations will continue to use the tower for broadcasting in the Tokyo area.
 Masahiro Kawada, the tower's planning director, raised the possibility of the tower becoming a backup for the Tokyo Skytree, depending on what the TV broadcasters want or need.

 The antenna's tip was damaged on 11 March 2011 by the Tōhoku earthquake.
-On 19 July 2012, the Tokyo Tower's height shrank to 315 meters while the top antenna was repaired for damage from the earthquake.
+On 19 July 2012, Tokyo Tower's height shrank to 315 meters while the top antenna was repaired for damage from the earthquake.

 Attractions

 FootTown

 Located in the base of the tower is a 4-story building known as FootTown.
 The first floor includes the Aquarium Gallery, a reception hall, the 400-person-capacity "Tower Restaurant", a FamilyMart convenience store and a souvenir shop.
 This floor's main attractions, however, are the three elevators that serve as a direct ride to the Main Observatory.
 The second floor is primarily a food and shopping area.
 In addition to the five standalone restaurants, the second floor's food court consists of four restaurants, including a McDonald's and a Pizza-La.

 FootTown's third and fourth floors house several tourist attractions.
 The third floor is home to the Guinness World Records Museum Tokyo, a museum that houses life-size figures, photo panels and memorabilia depicting interesting records that have been authenticated by the Guinness Book.
-The Tokyo Tower Wax Museum, opened in 1970, displays wax figures imported from London where they were made.
+The Tokyo Tower Wax Museum, opened in 1970, displayed wax figures imported from London where they were made until it was closed in 2013.

 The figures on display range from pop culture icons such as The Beatles to religious figures such as Jesus Christ.
 A hologram gallery named the Gallery DeLux, a lounge and a few specialty stores are also located on this floor.
 Tokyo Tower's Trick Art Gallery is located on the building's fourth and final floor.
 This gallery displays optical illusions, including paintings and objects that visitors can interact with.

 On the roof of the FootTown building is a small amusement park that contains several small rides and hosts live performances for children.
 On weekends and holidays, visitors can use the roof to access the tower's outside stairwell.
 At approximately 660 steps, the stairwell is an alternative to the tower's elevators and leads directly to the Main Observatory.